slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Think less about getting the most for your buck and more about who you’re going with.
 - How long should your vacation be?
 Research says aim for 3 to 6 days of travel.
 Frequency beats intensity.
 - Travellers are the best money managers.
 People have a cultural memory of travelling as expensive but it's not.
+- Just buy a ticket to the next destination, look for empty seats and get people to take you home.

 HINTS on nomadism: